imixs/imixs-workflow/src/site/markdown/restapi/eventlogservice.md

 # The EventLog Service
-The main resource /eventlog defines a serivce endpoint to access eventLog entries by topic.
+The main resource /eventlog defines a service endpoint to access eventLog entries by topic.

 ## The /eventlog resources GET
 The /eventlog GET resource is used to fetch a list of event log entries by its topic: